arnab-git-404/SPL-Token-Creator/README.md

 - Token burning functionality
 - Token swap integration
 - Advanced token configurations (freezing, minting limits)

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Credits
-Developed as part of an internship assignment for learning Solana blockchain development.

 ---

 *Note: This project is for educational purposes.
 Always conduct proper testing before using on mainnet with real funds.*